By John Golway, CPA and Founder of Financial Designs Tax Services, LLC

-As a self-employed medical professional, you have a few options for retirement savings, and many times this can be one of your biggest deductions.
-The two most common accounts for 1099 providers are the SEP IRA and Solo (or “Individual”) 401(k).
-The maximum you can contribute is $55,000 (with a $6k “catch-up” option for the Solo 401(k) if you are 50+ years of age).
+As a self-employed doctor, you have a few options for retirement savings, and many times this can be one of your biggest deductions.
+The two most common accounts for 1099 doctors are the SEP IRA and Solo (or “Individual”) 401(k).
+The maximum you can contribute in 2019 is $56,000 (with a $6k “catch-up” option for the Solo 401(k) if you are 50+ years of age).
 Each plan has its own advantages.
-The Solo 401(k) allows you to also fund a Roth IRA if it makes sense to do so.
-A lesser known fact is that a Defined Benefit Plan can allow you to save well over the typical $55,000 (more than $100k for some of our clients).
-Work with your financial adviser and CPA to determine the right retirement savings strategy that maximizes your tax deductions.
+The Solo 401(k) allows you to also fund a Roth IRA (or Backdoor Roth IRA) if it makes sense to do so.
+A lesser known fact is that a Defined Benefit Plan can allow you to save well over the typical $56,000 (more than $100k for some of our clients).
+Not ready for the commitment of a Defined Benefit Plan?
+Consider hiring your spouse to save a little more in a tax-deductible capacity.
+Work with your financial adviser and CPA to determine the right retirement savings strategy that also maximizes your tax deductions.

 Additionally, note the deadlines for opening and funding these accounts:

 |Account Open Deadline||

 *Should you file an extension, use the extension deadline to determine your open or fund deadline.

 3) Determine if you can take advantage of the QBI deduction